canonical/aspects-robotics-poc/README.md

-# Registries PoC
+# Confdbs PoC

-A proof of concept for snap configuration sharing across snaps using snapd's configuration registries.
+A proof of concept for snap configuration sharing across snaps using snapd's configuration confdbs.

+For a straightforward demo, please see [this repository](https://github.com/st3v3nmw/proxy-confdb) instead.

+> [!WARNING]
+> Confdbs were previously called registries and aspects before that.
+Snapd, Snapcraft, and the Store have not caught up with this rename yet.
+> For now, replace every mention of "confdb" with "registry" and "confdbs" with "registries".

+> [!NOTE]
-Please note that the previous name for _registries_ was _aspects_, that's why the snaps have the _aspects_ prefix.
+> Please note that the previous name for _registries_ was _aspects_, that's why the snaps have the _aspects_ prefix.

 ## Installation